OSC/ood-documentation/source/customizations.rst

 ``OOD_SHELL_MAX_DURATION_MS`` controls how long a connection can exist regardless of activity (in milliseconds).
 After this duration, the connection will be closed regardless of activity.
-It's default is 3600000 milliseconds (1 hour).
+Its default is 3600000 milliseconds (1 hour).

 .. code:: shell